HomeReviewsKling AI

 5-second test: "Abstract flowing water through crystalline formations" rendered with compelling motion, minimal artifacts.
 Generated three times; all three were usable without revision.

-15-second test: "Bird flying through mountain landscape" – first 10 seconds excellent, final 5 seconds showed wing jitter and slight altitude inconsistency.
+15-second test: "Bird flying through mountain space" – first 10 seconds excellent, final 5 seconds showed wing jitter and slight altitude inconsistency.
 60% usability; would require stabilization pass.

 30-second test: "Walking figure in futuristic corridor" – subject's proportions remained stable to 20-second mark, then arm length shifted slightly.
 Motion became mechanical by second 28.
 Required 2-3 regenerations to get usable 30-second clip.